Consolidated Adjudication Services (CAS) Overview

-Whenever military members, federal employees or contractors require access to classified national security information (and/or assignment to a national security sensitive position), the individual must be granted security clearance eligibility at the proper level to access that information or occupy the national security sensitive position.
+Security Clearance Eligibility: A determination that a person is able and willing to safeguard classified national security information and/or occupy a national security sensitive position.
+The threhttps://www.opm.gov/forms/standard-forms/e national security clearance eligibility levels are: Confidential, Secret, and Top Secret.
+Military members, federal employees, or contractors who require access to classified national security information and/or assignment to a national security position must be granted security clearance eligibility at the proper level to access that information or occupy the national security sensitive position.

 The Adjudication Process: The adjudication process is based on decisions made by applying a standard set of guidelines to an individual’s specific circumstances.
 Trained adjudicators assess an individual's loyalty, trustworthiness, and reliability and determine whether it is in the best interest of national security to grant the individual an eligibility for access to classified information or render a favorable suitability determination.

 National Security Determinations: National security determinations are governed by the principles established by Executive Order 12968 adjudicative guidelines are established by Security Executive Agent Directive 4.

 Suitability/Fitness: Suitability refers to a person's character or conduct that may have an impact on the integrity or efficiency of the individual’s government service.
 Suitability adjudicative determinations are in accordance with Title 5, Code of Federal Regulations, Section 731.
 Fitness determinations are made under separate guidelines determined by the entities making the decisions.